KnowmeGPT/openai-cli-assistant/README.md

 ## Essentials

 To interact with the OpenAI API you will need an [OpenAI platform account](https://platform.openai.com/overview).
-Once you've signed up, [create an API key](https://platform.openai.com/account/api-keys) from your account dashboar
+Once you've signed up, [create an API key](https://platform.openai.com/account/api-keys) from your account dashboard.